seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 Thou hast forspoke my being in these wars,
-And say’st it is not fit.
+And say'st it is not fit.

 **DOMITIUS ENOBARBUS**
 Well, is it, is it?